-Downhole temperature measurement using the APCT3 was first applied to the Chikyu expedition and successfully conducted to 171 m CSF at Site C0001 and to 159 m CSF at Site C0002.
-Results of downhole temperature measurements yielded almost linear downhole increases in the range of measured depths.
-Downhole measurement provides better information about temperatures at great depths than conventional type near-surface heat flow measurements, which are highly affected by fluctuation of seafloor temperature.
-Acquisition of a good temperature profile and thermal conductivity data are crucial for future deep well planning and the mechanical design of long-term borehole tools to be installed during NanTroSEIZE Stage 4.
+In situ temperature measurement using the APCT3 was first applied during the Chikyu expedition and was successfully conducted to 171 m CSF at Site C0001 and to 159 m CSF at Site C0002.
+Results of in situ temperature measurements yielded almost linear downhole increases in the range of measured depths with gradients of ~0.043° to 0.044°C/m.
+Downhole measurement provides better information about temperatures at great depths than conventional near-surface heat flow measurements, which are highly affected by fluctuation of seafloor temperature.
+Acquisition of a good temperature profile and thermal conductivity data are crucial for future deep well planning and the mechanical design of longterm borehole tools to be installed during a future NanTroSEIZE stage.